k-kotera/DAMP-python/README.md

 # DAMP-python
-Unofficial python minimal implementation of DAMP algorithm, introduced in "Matrix Profile XXIV: Scaling Time Series Anomaly Detection to Trillions of Datapoints and Ultra-fast Arriving Data Streams" (KDD2022)
+Minimal python numba implementation of the DAMP algorithm, introduced in the KDD2022 paper.